Hyperparameter guidance

 In contrast, higher temperatures yield smoother embeddings that better preserve gradual transitions or continuous trajectories, albeit potentially at the cost of reduced cluster separation.

-We recommend tuning
+We recommend experiment

 clr_temperature